chappy84/google-analytics-server-side/README.md

 -----------------

-The End User's Location will be reported as the location of the server if you use the GA Account number in the format UA-XXXXXXX-X as provided by Google.
-If you alter this to the format MO-XXXXXXX-X then the location will be tracked correctly and appear on the location map as it does with the normal ECMAScript tracking.
+The End User's Location will be reported as the location of the server if you use the GA Account number in the format `UA-XXXXXXX-X` as provided by Google.
+If you alter this to the format `MO-XXXXXXX-X` then the location will be tracked correctly and appear on the location map as it does with the normal ECMAScript tracking.

 Cookies
 -------

-Cookies are automatically set when either trackPageView or trackEvent are called.
+Cookies are automatically set when either `trackPageView` or `trackEvent` are called.
 They are however only sent as headers to the browser once, thus if you call either function more than once, or call both functions, then they will only be included in the headers when the first call is made.

-You do have the option to turn off the sending of the cookie headers to the browser which can be done by calling disableCookieHeaders before calling trackPageView / trackEvent for the first time.
+You do have the option to turn off the sending of the cookie headers to the browser which can be done by calling `disableCookieHeaders` before calling trackPageView / trackEvent for the first time.

 Test Suite & CI
 ---------------

-This framework uses [PHPUnit][20], along with [TravisCI][21], to test functionality on the supported PHP minor versions 5.3, 5.4, 5.5, 5.6, 7.0, and 7.1, with unofficial support for 7.2, 7.3, and 7.4.
+This package uses [PHPUnit][20], along with [TravisCI][21], to test functionality on the supported PHP minor versions 5.3, 5.4, 5.5, 5.6, 7.0, and 7.1, with unofficial support for 7.2, 7.3, and 7.4.
 This is done by default on the latest bug fix point release of that minor point version to ensure it works.